VU-CSP/improc_assignment-WahoskiClaudia/README.md

 Answer the following questions about the [Phase contrast](image_files/PhaseContrast.tif) and [Differential interference contrast](image_files/DifferentialInterference.tif) images:
 Q1) What is the maximum intensity value in the [Differential interference contrast](image_files/DifferentialInterference.tif) file?
 A1) Put your answer here.
+ANSWER: 254

 Q2) What are the dimensions of the [Phase contrast](image_files/PhaseContrast.tif) file?
 A2) Put your answer here in the form of (X, Y, BitDepth).
+ANSWER: (314, 226, 8)

 Q3) Which image has greater dynamic range of pixel intensities?
 Phase or DiffInt?
 A3) Put your answer here.
+ANSWER: DiffInt image has greater dynamic range (35-254) compared to the Phase image (42-216)

 #### *Task 2:*
 Open the file [Fluorescence_composite.tif](image_files/Fluorescence_composite.tif) and convert all the signal in the red channel to the blue channel, export the file as a JPG and upload it to this repository in the [image_files](image_files) directory with the name "Composite.jpg".